thomaslenaour/ytrack/subjects/distance-calculator/README.md

 In this class create a static method `fromGeoPoints` which will calculate the distance in two geographic coordinates.

-The returned result will be an array with the distance in `kilometers`
+The returned result will be a float with the distance in `kilometers`

 ⚠ The result must be rounded off to two decimal places.